sealldeveloper/sealldev-chirpy/_posts/2025-3-23-htbctf2025-aurorsarchive.md

 As it's parsed by `qs` these objects lack some properties, so how could this be used?
 Can we bypass that length requirement?

+> NOTE: As of express 4.x the somewhat 'rich objects' are supported by default: read more [here](https://github.com/expressjs/express/issues/3039)

 ## XSS
 > Big ups [p4rr4](https://p4rr4.github.io/) for finding this!